Courtney Brown (defensive end)

-Courtney Lanair Brown (born February 14, 1978) is an American former professional football player who was a defensive end in the National Football League (NFL) for six seasons, primarily with the Cleveland Browns.
+Courtney Lanair Brown (born February 14, 1978) is an American former professional football defensive end who played in the National Football League (NFL) for six seasons, primarily with the Cleveland Browns.
 He played college football for the Penn State Nittany Lions, earning unanimous All-American honors and winning Big Ten Defensive Player of the Year in 1999.
 Brown was selected by Cleveland first overall in the 2000 NFL draft, but his tenure was marked by injuries, leading to his release after five seasons.
 He spent his final season with the Denver Broncos.

 Early life

 Brown was born in Charleston, South Carolina.
 Growing up in Alvin, South Carolina, he attended Macedonia High School and was a high school All-American linebacker his senior year.
 He also contributed on offense by playing tight end.
 Brown earned Gatorade Player-of-the-Year accolades in his senior year.
 He played in the Shrine Bowl.
 Brown was also an accomplished basketball star, playing in the North/South All-Star game.
 Throughout his high school career, he maintained a 4.0 grade point average.
 Furthermore, he never missed a day of school from K-12.